accellarando/TicketBear/README.md

 	}
 ]`
 2. `composer require accellarando/ticketbear`
-3. Edit `vendor/accellarando/ticketbear/config.php` to your heart's content. (todo: read from a config file not in the vendor directory - write better documentation too)
-4. Run `vendor/accellarando/ticketbear/setup.php`.
-This script will require a helper function in your bootstrap/app
-5. (optional) If you want my fancy pre-designed views, run `php artisan vendor:publish --provider="Accellarando\TicketBear"`. i think?
+3. Edit `vendor/accellarando/ticketbear/src/files/config.php` to set up various constants unique to your installation.
+4. Run `php artisan ticketbear:install` to move some files around, use my pre-designed views, and run migrations.
+5. Edit the new controller placed in app/Http/Controllers/IssueController to customize how you want to handle tickets.

 ## Usage
-Install the package.
+Configure and install the package.
 Create a form.
 Use the form.
-Use my views if you don't feel like designing your own.
+Use my views if you don't want to design your own.

-## Features
+## Configuration
-todo: this
+See `vendor/accellarando/ticketbear/src/files/config.php` for thorough documentation on what every configuration flag does.

+You can edit these values after initial installation, but you may need to re-run TicketBear migrations for everything to work properly.

 ## Credits
-Developed entirely in Vim.

-Developed for the Textbooks Department at the University of Utah Campus Store, to keep track of Inclusive Access issues. (implementation in progress)
+Originally Developed for the Textbooks Department at the University of Utah Campus Store, to keep track of Inclusive Access issues.

+Also used in their IT department to track service tickets.